Indoqa/indoqa-react/packages/style-system/README.md

 # Indoqa Style-System
-This project provides a React style system with Typescript typed theme support and several base components.
+This project provides a style system for React with Typescript typed theme support and several base components.

 * a base theme typed with Typescript